Ten Frequent Retirement Mistakes You Should Avoid

 Mistake 4.
 Becoming too conservative in your investments.
 The traditional advice is to shift your portfolio to lower-risk investments during retirement.
 That makes sense as a general principle, but don't go too far.
 Consider your life expectancy and how long you will have to stretch the income from your savings.
 By avoiding investment risk you could increase another kind of risk—the risk of outliving your savings.

 Mistake 5.
 Being handicapped by your biggest asset.
 It's often hard to give up the home in which you raised your children.
 However, at some point during retirement, it may become too expensive to live there.
 Even if you've paid off your mortgage, you'll still be responsible for real estate taxes, repairs, and utilities, which could add up to thousands of dollars a month.
-Selling to reclaim your equity and then buying a smaller place could free up your equity while reducing your costs.
+Selling the old homestead and then buying a smaller place could free up your equity while reducing your costs.

 Mistake 6.
 Being victimized by a scam.
 Con artists frequently prey on the elderly, and today's schemes are increasingly sophisticated, putting almost everyone at risk.
 Imposters may create phony websites that mirror ones from reputable financial institutions and pretend that the information they're seeking is crucial.
 Be very careful about working with anyone you don't know personally.